HELPING CHILDREN LOSE WEIGHT

 Instead of sugared cereals, donuts or soda pop, feed children eggs, preferably soft-boiled, poached or scrambled.
 Fried eggs or hard-boiled are harder to digest.

 Lunches.
 Vegetables and meats should be the basis for lunch and supper.
 All vegetables are fine.
-The best are often roots due to their superior nutrition.
+The best are often roots due to their superior nutrition, even if they are starchy.
 Most are sweet, which helps with children.
 Rutabagas, turnips and others are acquired tastes, so introduce them slowly with some steamed carrots mixed in, for example.

 Meats that are healthful and natural are superb for children.
 Natural chicken or turkey sausage and turkey bacon are also fine if they have no pig products in them at all.
 Be careful with sausage as pig intestines are often used as casing or wrapping for the sausage.
 Products from pigs often contain parasites, even if cooked.
 I know this is contrary to what many believe, but beware and preferably avoid all pig products.